Artist-initiated public art projects

 Mural concept by Allan Brent Rosales

-We are creating a 2D mural that will also showcase interactive Augmented Reality technology.
-To create the design, we will bring together Filipinx artists and elders with Indigenous artists and elders.
-We will all meet 4 times over the next year and discuss themes of empathy, equality and the environment.
-From these meetings we will collect stories and symbols that will inform the creation of the mural.
+They are creating a 2D mural that will also showcase interactive Augmented Reality technology.
+To create the design, they will bring together Filipinx artists and elders with Indigenous artists and elders.
+They will all meet four times over the next year and discuss themes of empathy, equality and the environment.
+From these meetings they will collect stories and symbols that will inform the creation of the mural.

 The City of Calgary public art program invited Calgary and area artists to submit their project ideas to create art in public spaces.
 Professional artists of all experience levels were encouraged to partner with community associations, businesses or private landowners to explore any form of public art in any part of the city.